artainmo/web-development/back-front-end/javascript/README.md

 All types have access to different methods.<br>
 Strings can be concatenated with +.<br>
-Strings are immutable you can not change a single char inside it, only the whole string at once can be changed.<br>
+Strings are immutable you cannot change a single char inside it, only the whole string at once can be changed.<br>
 Push and pop methods can make arrays dynamic.<br>
-Date objects contain a number that represents miliseconds since 1 January 1970 UTC.<br>
 Primitive values are passed by copy/value and objects by referene.<br>
 typeof keyword is used to receive the current type of a variable.

-Objects can also be created which are considered as one variable but contains multiple variables, they work like python dictionnaries..<br>
+Objects can also be created which are considered as one variable but contains multiple variables, they work like python dictionnaries.<br>
 Object.freeze(objectname) can be used to make the variables inside the object constant.<br>
-Classes contain variables and methods (functions that use those variables, to access those variables this keyowrd is used), a constructor also exist that is called at construction and can take parameter values.<br>
+Classes contain variables and methods a constructor also exist that is called at construction and can take parameter values.<br>
 With extend keyword classes, heritage from another class is possible, to call the parent class contructor use super().

 Spread operator consist of ...variable as keyword, it allows to extract the inside of string/array/object.<br>
-If string to array [..variable, ...variable2] it will transform each letter of the string into strings inside an array.<br>
+If string to array [..string1, ...string2] it will transform each character of the string into strings inside an array.<br>
-If array to array [..variable, ...variable2] it extraxts each element in the array into elements in the new array.<br>
+If array to array [..array1, ...array2] it extraxts each element in the array into elements in the new array.<br>
-If object to object {..object1, ...object2} it extracts each variable in the object into new object.<br>
+If object to object {..object1, ...object2} it extracts each attribute/method in the object into new object.<br>
 One can also change a value that has just been spread from an object like this {..object1, objectVariable:newValue}.<br>
 With ! you can call the opposite value of a variable like this {..object1, objectVariable:!objectVariableValue}